 Depending on your location, consider offering extended hours to give customers more time for in-store pickups.
 If regulations in your city prohibit this, you could still extend your before-opening and before-closing shifts for inventory checks and restocking.
 This prevents you from overloading your staff within a small window of time.

-If you plan to run delivery on 4/20, you will definitely need to book extra staff exclusively on shift to take deliveries.
+If you plan to run deliver cannabis on 420, you'll definitely need to book extra staff exclusively on shift to take deliveries.
 Pulling sales staff from the floor on a busy day like this could cause more problems in-store.
-Make sure these individuals are trained to conduct deliveries within the POS and traceability systems.
+Make sure these individuals are trained to conduct deliveries within your cannabis POS and traceability system.

 Obviously the more deals you offer, the more budtenders you will need to have scheduled.
 Sometimes it’s wise to staff up extra on the week leading up to 420, so the prep is treated just as seriously as the holiday itself.